ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 This exercise and its [training material](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/access_rose_cylc/rose_cylc_example.md) will walk you through the setup of an [ACCESS Coupled Model 2 (ACCESS-CM2)](https://access-hive.org.au/models/configurations/access-cm/) model run.

-## 3. Searching and Loading Models with Intake
+## 3. Finding and Loading Model Data with Intake

 This exercise will introduce you to the ACCESS-NRI Intake Catalogue, a tool to provide a way for Python users to discover and load data across a broad range of climate data products available on Gadi.